-In case of electric shock when the victim is in contact with the conducting gadgets, the electricity should be switched off immediately (swiching off should take place from switchboard, if possible).
-When it is not possible to switch off the electricity, the rescuer should isolate him/herself with rubber gloves or with dry cloth or should step on the dry cover and prior to removing the victim from the electrical gadgets.
-It is not allowed to touch the victim with unprotected hands.
+In case of electric shock when the victim is in contact with the conducting appliance, the electricity should be switched off immediately (swiching off should take place from switchboard, if possible).
+When it is not possible to switch off the electricity, the rescuer should isolate him/herself with rubber gloves or with dry cloth or should step on the dry cover and prior to removing the victim from the electrical appliance.
+It is NOT allowed to touch the victim with unprotected hands.